jvsouza/apriso-pytest/README.md

-# Pytest on DELMIA APriso
+# Pytest on DELMIA Apriso

 ## Main goal
 > Use pytest as a unit testing tool in DELMIA Apriso